Annual Salary

 You can get into this job through:

-You'll normally need a foundation degree, higher national diploma or degree.
-Relevant subjects include:
+You'll normally need a foundation degree, higher national diploma or degree in a subject, like:

-You could also take a degree course specialising in one group of materials or their commercial use, for example metallurgy, polymer science, biomaterials, or sports and materials science.
+You could also take a degree course specialising in one group of materials or their commercial use, for example:

 You'll usually need: